YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 * Graph networks, Transformers, Reinforcement Learning, PDEs, etc.

 ## Recent Events
-- I will be moving to Carnegie Mellon University for Ph.D. study.
+- I will be moving to Carnegie Mellon University for Ph.D. study with presidential fellowship.
 Many thanks to the people who helped me during my PhD application.
 - Codes of our published "STAN: Spatio-Temporal Attention Network for Next Location Recommendation" is listed in [LibCity](https://github.com/yingtaoluo/Bigscity-LibCity), a selective Open Library for traffic prediction.

 ## Collaborations